readingcapital/readingcapital.github.io/volume-1/index.md

 ### Chapter 23: Simple Reproduction ###

+The capitalist mode of production reproduces its own premises.
+At the end of the immediate process of production, capital (in money form) confronts workers again who have nothing but their labour-power to sell.

 ### Chapter 24: The Transformation of Surplus-Value into Capital ###

 #### Capitalist Production on a Progressively Increasing Scale.
 The Inversion which Converts the Property Laws of Commodity Production into Laws of Capitalist Appropriation ####